 We have taken quite a few clients on an Africa as it used to be on a Safari to the remote Karamoja Region of Northeast Uganda.
-A park with many Cultural and Natural Wonders including Kidepo Valley Park that one renown Photographer called “A lost Eden.”
+A park with many Cultural and Natural Wonders, including Kidepo Valley Park, one renowned Photographer called “A lost Eden.”

-If you are searching for the Authentic, we just might be able to help you and take you to a region of Uganda, which today is as Africa was 50 Years ago.
+If you are searching for Authentic Africa, we just might be able to help.
+Taking you to a region of Uganda, which today is as Africa was 50 Years ago.

 The magical continent of Karen Blixen, Ernest, Beryl Markham, Winston Churchill, and others.

-Most come to Uganda to see the Mountain Gorillas, Chimpanzees, Wildlife and scenery.
+Most come to Uganda to see the Mountain Gorillas, Chimpanzees, Wildlife, and scenery.
 A few come to have what is called an authentic experience.
-The Real Question that has to be asked, “What does Authentic Africa” mean to you?
+The Real Question has to be asked, “What does Authentic Africa” mean to you?

 Please contact us if you want to discover Authentic Africa in Uganda.